openconfig/featureprofiles/CONTRIBUTING.md

     address; split as needed.
 *   2001:DB8:2::/64: data plane addresses used for traffic testing as the destination address; split as needed.

+Link local addresses (FE80::/10) addresses are allowed in contexts where link local is being tested.

 ### Rationale